CodeYourFuture/CYF-Workshops/components-1/readme.md

 Set a whole class [timer for 10 minutes](https://www.google.com/search?q=10+minute+time).

 Deployed from this repo is a [mini design system](https://cyf-workshops.netlify.app/components-1).
-This design system has only three documented components: [card](https://cyf-workshops.netlify.app/components-1/card.html), [header](https://cyf-workshops.netlify.app/components-1/header.html), and [footer](https://cyf-workshops.netlify.app/components-1/footer.html).
+This design system has several documented components: [card](https://cyf-workshops.netlify.app/components-1/docs/card), [header](https://cyf-workshops.netlify.app/components-1/docs/header), and [footer](https://cyf-workshops.netlify.app/components-1/docs/footer).
 Each component view has some sample code and some statements about the components.

 Your mission is to find the docs for your component and read them.